Boyhood (Music from the Motion Picture): Development

-Few songs were specifically written for the film, including "Summer Noon" by Jeff Tweedy, which summon "no memories for viewers".
+A few songs were specifically written for the film, including "Summer Noon" by Jeff Tweedy, which summons "no memories for viewers".
 Ethan Hawke also contributed to the original songs for the film, saying: "When Rick [Richard Linklater] and I decided to make my character a songwriter, he gave me the challenge to write some songs for the movie.
 We didn’t know at that time whether they would be in the movie or not, but it allowed me to take some time and get into character.
 It was just an exercise for me to find my character.
 I wrote a song for my kids and wrote a song for my wife imagining from the standpoint of my character.
 That way, if we wanted to get to know Mason Sr. as a musician the material was there."
 He further continued, "At one point in the film we see him playing an old Guy Clark song, so we had this image in mind of the kind of musician he would be: a Townes van Zandt wannabe.
 If it had been a normal movie I never would have been able to come up with two songs, but I had 12 years!
-It was one of those things where Rick said, “Over the course of the next year, try and write a song.”
+It was one of those things where Rick said, “Over the next year, try and write a song.”
 I played it for him and he loved it and he said “Why don’t you play it for the kids in the movie?”
 Then we came up with another one that seemed appropriate for the film and incorporated it into the story."
-Three of the songs were written by Ethan Hawke, were performed by the film's cast along with Charlie Sexton.
-Those tracks were eventually, not included in the album.
+Three of the songs were written by Ethan Hawke, and were performed by the film's cast along with Charlie Sexton.
+Those tracks were eventually not included in the album.

 Track listing

 Reception and analysis

-The soundtrack received much critical acclaim from critics, who mentioned it in several reviews, as one of the best aspects of the film.
+The soundtrack received much acclaim from critics, who mentioned it in several reviews as one of the best aspects of the film.
 Kasmin Fernandes of The Times of India wrote "It’s the kind of music you’d expect a young boy to listen to in his growing up years and into the confusing teenage years and will take you on a nostalgic trip through your own boy/girlhood."
-James Christopher Monger of Allmusic wrote "like other soundtracks for Linklater films such as Dazed and Confused (1993), Suburbia (1996), and School of Rock (2003), features an eclectic roster of artists running the gamut from classic rock to punk and indie pop".
-Jeff Simon of The Buffalo News gave three-and-a-half out of five saying "A movie soundtrack disc that winds up to be even more interesting than it thinks it is".
-Hardeep Phull of New York Post picked The Hives' "Hate to Say I Told You So", The Flaming Lips' "Do You Realize??", Gnarls Barkley's "Crazy", Yo La Tengo's "I'll Be Around" and Britney Spears "Oops!...
-I Did It Again" were listed as the five best songs featured in the film.
+James Christopher Monger of Allmusic wrote "like other soundtracks for Linklater films such as Dazed and Confused (1993), Suburbia (1996), and School of Rock (2003), [Boyhood] features an eclectic roster of artists running the gamut from classic rock to punk and indie pop".
+Jeff Simon of The Buffalo News gave it a rating of three-and-a-half out of fiv,e describing it as "A movie soundtrack disc that winds up to be even more interesting than it thinks it is".